mkd018210/e-commerce/README.md

 My motivation was to make an application that helps internet companies use the lastest technologies to be more competative.

 Success:
+I was able to put in code but not sure I had much success with this project.

 Contributors:
 I used the starter code from our class activities and changed the information to go with my application.